Kiran-sai-99/news-headlines-scraper/README.md

 # News Headlines Scraper (Python)

--A console-based Python project that scrapes the latest news headlines from Hacker News and saves them into a text file (headlines.txt).
+- A console-based Python project that scrapes the latest news headlines from Hacker News and saves them into a text file (headlines.txt).

--This project demonstrates the practical use of Python for web scraping, parsing HTML, handling errors, and storing data in a file.
+- This project demonstrates the practical use of Python for web scraping, parsing HTML, handling errors, and storing data in a file.
 It is beginner-friendly, lightweight, and can be extended to scrape other websites as well.

 # Features